vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

-In the previous four slOkams, Swamy Desikan declared that he will not seek any one else \(alpa dhanikans\) other than the magnificent PerumAL, the MahOnnatha danikan.
+In the previous four shlokas, Swamy Desikan declared that he will not seek any one else \(alpa dhanikans\) other than the magnificent PerumAL, the MahOnnatha danikan.
 Here, Swamy Desikan declares that he will not seek any anya dEvathAs either, while Sri RanganAthan stands tall as the matchless, Supreme Being.
 Swamy points out that the act of approaching the alpa dhanikAs or the anya dEvathAs is laughable matter as well as a fruitless one, which deserves condemnation.
 “SaraNaagatha kaama dhugE tvayi sati, vidhi Siva pramukhAn katham adhikurmahE?” is the question of Swamy Desikan.
 Oh RangA\!
 While You are here as KaamadhEnu for SaraNaagathAs, why would any one seek BrahmA, Sivan and other demi gods, who appear as though they can grant all kinds of boons?
 They can only give Phalans that are limited by dEsam and Kaalam.
 We shall perform our SaraNaagathy to You alone, who can bless us with the eternal bliss of residing in Your Supreme abode.
 We are PrapannAs 89